-1. Parents shall be informed and involved in any case of a student exhibiting a history of unacceptable conduct.
-Written records of all such involvement should be maintained in the pupil's file.

-WHEN SPECIAL EDUCATION STUDENTS ARE SUSPENDED FOR AN EXTENDED PERIOD OF TIME, THIS REMOVAL CAN CONSTITUTE A CHANGE IN PLACEMENT.
-Normally a change in placement is governed by an IEP that constitutes the due process for a student.
-The discipline procedures are an effort to provide all students due process for suspensions.

-- 2. In an instance of suspension from school, the following conditions shall be adhered to: - a.
-The student shall be informed of the specific charges against his/her, in writing, including the rationale for the suspension and the conditions of time and means of the termination of suspension. - b.
+- 1. Parents shall be informed and involved in any case of a student exhibiting a history of unacceptable conduct.
+Written records of all such involvement should be maintained in the pupil's file. - a.
+When special education students are suspended for an extended period of time, this removal can constitute a change in placement.
+A change in placement is governed by an IEP that constitutes the due process for a student. - b.
+The discipline procedures provide all students due process for suspensions. - 2.
+In an instance of suspension from school, the following conditions shall be adhered to: - a.
+The student shall be informed of the specific charges against him/her, in writing, including the rationale for the suspension and the conditions of time and means of the termination of suspension. - b.
 The students will have the right to present to the school administration any relevant information that will support his/her defense. - c.
 If the student is suspended by the school administration, the administration will: - 1.
-Notify the parents as soon as possible of the suspension, the reason(s) for it, and the steps necessary to affect the student's return. - 2.
-Meet with the parents or guardian and the student to plan the satisfactory return of the student to the school and setting, if necessary.

-- d.
-If the parents or guardian are dissatisfied with this action, they may appeal to the superintendent to review the decision - e.
+Notify the parents as soon as possible of the suspension, with the reason(s) for it. - 2.
+Meet with the parents or guardian and the student to plan the satisfactory return of the student. - d.
+If the parents or guardian are dissatisfied with this action, they may appeal to the principal to review the decision. - e.
 TBA students suspended from Benzie Central will also be suspended from TBA.